Setting up your environment for Amazon RDS Custom for Oracle - Amazon Relational Database Service

 • Amazon Systems Manager

-If RDS Custom can't communicate with the necessary services, it publishes the following event:
+If RDS Custom can't communicate with the necessary services, it publishes the following events:

 Database instance in incompatible-network.
 SSM Agent connection not available.
 Amazon RDS can't connect to the dependent Amazon services.

-• The DB instance can make outbound connections on port 443 to other Amazon Web Services.
+• The DB instance can make outbound connections on port 443 to other Amazon Web Services services.

 • The VPC allows incoming responses to requests originating from your RDS Custom DB instance.

-• RDS Custom can correctly resolve the domain names of endpoints for each Amazon Web Service.
+• RDS Custom can correctly resolve the domain names of endpoints for each Amazon Web Services service.

 If you already configured a VPC for a different RDS Custom DB engine, you can reuse that VPC and skip this process.